 Staff and facilities

-Drama is taught by a fully qualified drama teacher and is housed in a well-equipped studio.
+Drama is taught by a two fully qualified subject specialists and is housed in two well-equipped studios.

 Many of the school’s large spaces are used for extracurricular productions, including the Main Hall, Hallam Hall, the Quads and the new Sixth Form workspace.

 Subject time per 10-day cycle